outpaddling/LPJS/README.md

 Using LPJS and similar systems, users can queue jobs to run as soon as resources become available.
-Compute nodes with available cores and memory are automatically selected and programs run unattended (also called batch mode), redirecting terminal output to files.
-Most jobs run without any interaction with the user, hence the name "batch" system.
-They may start running as soon as they are submitted, or they may wait in the queue until sufficient resources become available.
-Either way, once you have submitted a job, you can focus on other things, knowing that your job will run as soon as possible.
+Compute nodes with available cores and memory are automatically selected and programs usually run unattended (called batch mode), redirecting terminal output to files.
+It is possible to run interactive jobs as well, but this is rare and typically only used for debugging.
+Jobs may start running as soon as they are submitted, or they may wait in the queue until sufficient resources become available.
+Either way, once you have submitted a job, you can focus on other things, knowing that your job will complete as soon as possible.

-Users should, however, keep an eye on their running jobs to make sure they are working properly.
-This avoids wasting resources and shows courtesy to other cluster users.
+Users should, however, keep a close eye on their running jobs to make sure they are working properly.
+This avoids wasting resources and shows common courtesy to other cluster users.

 Unlike other batch systems, LPJS is designed to be small, easy to deploy and manage, and portable to __any__